 This is a sensible question to ask before traveling anywhere for dental work.
-There are two aspects to consider: the safety of the dental work itself and your personal safety during your stay.
+There are two aspects to consider: the safety of the dental work itself and your personal safety during your stay for dental tourism in Costa Rica.

 First, remember that no experienced dentist anywhere in the world has a 100% success rate.
 Complications do happen from time to time but the best dentists are the ones that know how to (and are willing to) fix the problem.

 In terms of safety while traveling, Costa Rica has the lowest crime rate of all Central American countries.
 However, the capital San Jose (which has the largest concentration of Costa Rica dental clinics for tourism) still has a problem with non-violent crime.
 To avoid becoming a victim of petty theft, take some common-sense precautions such as keeping valuables out of sight.
 This blog post has some useful information about ways to keep yourself and your belongings safe if traveling there.

 Costa Rica dental training

 As long as you research your Costa Rica dentist, you can feel confident about your dental care in Costa Rica.
 That's because it takes six years of dental training for students in Costa Rica to qualify as dentists.
 Training can begin as early as age 17 or 18 when they graduate from high school – younger than in the US.
 However, the longer training time offers more practical clinical experience so graduates are fully equipped to start practicing independently.

 Any Costa Rica dentists wanting to specialize in a certain practice must complete another 2-3 years of training.
 Many travel to Europe and North America to complete this training, so not only do they gain access to the latest equipment, they also speak excellent English.

 There is no continuing education requirement, but the best dentists in Costa Rica will take the initiative to stay up-to-date with the latest industry standards anyway.
 Ask your dentist in Costa Rica for evidence of regular training so you know they haven't fallen behind.